oasisprotocol/oasis-sdk/client-sdk/ts-web/ext-utils/docs/getting-started.md

 ## Building an extension

 **The sample extension.**
-Take a look at the sample code for the extension side of the overall DApp interface and signer interface.
+Take a look at the sample code for the extension side of the overall dApp interface and signer interface.
 That's in [sample-ext/src/index.js](../sample-ext/src/index.js).
 It's integrated into the extension here in